Over 70s Travel Insurance

 - Medical Emergency helpline 24/7

-- Staysure are experts in cover for pre-existing medical condition
+- Staysure are experts in travel insurance for over 70s with medical conditions

-At Staysure, we offer Basics and Comprehensive policies to cover both European and worldwide travel.
+At Staysure, we offer Basic and Comprehensive policies to cover both European and worldwide travel.

 - Medical emergencies and repatriation up to £5m